bobpaterno/music_pitcher/user_stories.md

 * List song option leads to the List Song index page

+# User goes to Pitches Index page
+As a user
+In order to maintain my existing pitches and history
+I want to see an index of all pitches

+Usage
+* User navigates to Pitch Index page
+* User sees a summary of all pitches made

+Acceptance Criteria
+* User has the ability to see details of each entry
+* User has the ability to delete each entry
+* User sees Pitch Id, Pitch To, Sent On, and whether or not the pitch was opened (Listened To)

 # User goes to Pitches page
 As a user
 In order to create a dynamically generated song list